Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/basics/creating_faces_and_edges.rst

 ----------------

-When there are many edges Blender will make an ngon, note that this doesn't support holes, to support holes you need to use the :ref:`modeling-meshes-editing-fill` Faces tool.
+When there are many edges Blender will make an ngon, note that this does not support holes, to support holes you need to use the :ref:`modeling-meshes-editing-fill` Faces tool.

 .. list-table::